mkottala9-arch/eks-observable-platform/incidents/incident-02/guardrails-and-monitoring.md

 ---

 ## Test Setup

 The memory hog ran as a Deployment instead of a one-time pod.

 A bare pod with `restartPolicy: Never` terminates once and leaves its restart count at zero.
 A Deployment restarts the failed container, creating a restart signal that can be monitored.

 The manifest intentionally declared no resources.
-The test was designed to confirm that the namespace policy would add defaults automatically.
+Kubernetes applied the namespace defaults automatically through the `LimitRange`.

 ---